Molly Drake: In popular culture

 The song "Little Weaver Bird" plays over the closing scene of the 2020 series Mrs. America.

 The Songs and Poems of Molly Drake is a 2017 album by the English folk group, the Unthanks.
 The band has, as of October 2017, released two albums of their recordings of Drake's songs.

-The song “I Remember” plays during the ending credits of "No Weddings and a Funeral", season 2, episode 10 (released on 24 sep 2021) of Apple TV+’s series Ted Lasso.
+The song "I Remember" plays during the ending credits of "No Weddings and a Funeral", Season 2, Episode 10 (released on September 24, 2021) of Apple TV+’s series Ted Lasso.
+Also, it plays in another series by Apple TV+, "The Crowded Room", Season 1, Episode 9, "Family" (released on July 21, 2023).

-The song "Happiness" was played in Resident Alien's season 2, episode 9.
+The song "Happiness" was played in Resident Alien's Season 2, Episode 9.

+Molly inspired Xan Tyler to write "Forever Things" which was released on 2024 in Glasgow.

+Cover versions

+In 2013 Tracey Thorn recorded two Molly Drake tracks for a documentary, The Songs of Molly Drake, which was broadcast on BBC Radio 4.